salah5495/Budget-App/README.md

 # Budget-App
 ## About The App
- This is a mini budget app designed using html, css and javascript
+ This is an intuitive budget app designed using html, css and javascript
  ## App Features
  The App has mainly four sections:
  * The budget section: where a users can set their budget amount